Reflections on the design, applications and implementations of the normative specification language eFLINT: Running Example

 \section{Running Example}

-This section introduces the eFLINT language through an example program related to auctioning.
-The program is introduced incrementally with code fragments building on top of each other in the order they are given.
-The reference interpreter for the language is available online~\cite{eflint_gitlab}.
+This section introduces the eFLINT language through an example related to auctioning.
+The code is introduced incrementally with code fragments building on top of each other in the order they are given.
+The reference interpreter for the language is available online~\cite{eflint_haskell}.

-An eFLINT program consists of type-declarations forming a specification, statements describing a scenario, and queries.
-The type-declarations introduce sets and relations, each with a domain whose instances receive a truth-assignment in a knowledge base, indicating whether the instance is an element of the corresponding set or relation.

-The following \textit{type declarations} introduce the initially empty sets \lstinline-bidder-, \lstinline-object-, \lstinline-price-, and \lstinline-display- and the relations \lstinline-bid- and \lstinline+min-price-of+.
-The set \lstinline-display- is declared with \lstinline-Var-, indicating at most one instance can hold true for this type, i.e. \lstinline-display- acts as a variable to which a (single) object is assigned (if any).
-Similarly, the relation \lstinline+min-price-of+ is `functional', i.e. it maps objects to a unique price as a mathematical (partial) function.
+\textit{Type-declarations} introduce sets and relations, each with a domain whose instances receive a truth-assignment in a runtime state indicating whether the instance is an element of the corresponding set or relation.
+The following type declarations introduce the initially empty sets \lstinline-bidder-, \lstinline-object-, \lstinline-price-, and \lstinline-display- and the relations \lstinline-bid- and \lstinline+min-price-of+.
+The set \lstinline-display- is declared with \lstinline-Var-, indicating at most one instance can hold true for this type, i.e. \lstinline-display- acts as a variable to which an instance is assigned (optionally).
+Similarly, the relation \lstinline+min-price-of+ is `functional', i.e. it maps \lstinline-object-s to a unique price as a mathematical, partial function.

-The following \textit{statements} define the function by asserting certain instances. {\lstinputlisting[firstline=16,lastline=18,caption={}]{examples/background.eflint}} Derivation rules can be added to type declarations to infer truth assignments from knowledge about (other) facts:
+The following \textit{statements} define the function by asserting certain instances. {\lstinputlisting[firstline=16,lastline=18,caption={}]{examples/background.eflint}} Derivation rules can be added to type declarations to infer truth assignments from knowledge about (other) facts.
+The following \textit{type extensions} demonstrate this:

 The \lstinline-Extend- keyword adds clauses to an existing declaration.
-The last line above states the price of both every minimal price and of every bid is an element of \lstinline-price-.
+The last line above determines that every price included in a bid is an instance of \lstinline-price-.
 The results of multiple derivation rules accumulate through set union.
-A derivation rule can also be written as a Boolean expression using \lstinline-Holds when-.
-The Boolean expression is evaluated in a context in which the fields of a type are bound as variables, i.e.. \lstinline-bidder- and \lstinline-price- below.
+The second line thus determines that the asserted minimum prices are also instances of \lstinline-price-.
+A derivation rule can be written as a Boolean expression using \lstinline-Holds when-.
+The Boolean expression is evaluated in a context in which the fields of a type are bound as variables, i.e., \lstinline-bidder- and \lstinline-price- below.

-This clause assumes that the fields (and also \lstinline-bid-) can be enumerated to determine the truth of the expression for each combination of instances of these types.
+This definition assumes that the fields \lstinline-bidder- and \lstinline-price- and the variable \lstinline-bid- can be enumerated to evaluate the expression for each combination of instances of these types.